Heart drug may help treat ALS, mouse study shows

-Digoxin, a medication used in the treatment of heart failure, may be adaptable for the treatment of amyotrophic lateral sclerosis (ALS), a progressive, paralyzing disease, suggests new research at Washington University School of Medicine in St. Louis.
+Digoxin, a medication used in the treatment of heart failure, may be adaptable for the treatment of amyotrophic lateral sclerosis (ALS) suggests new research at Washington University School of Medicine in St. Louis.

 ALS, also known as Lou Gehrig's disease, destroys the nerve cells that control muscles.
 This leads to loss of mobility, difficulty breathing and swallowing and eventually death.
 Riluzole, the sole medication approved to treat the disease, has only marginal benefits in patients.

 But in a new study conducted in cell cultures and in mice, scientists showed that when they reduced the activity of an enzyme or limited cells' ability to make copies of the enzyme, the disease's destruction of nerve cells stopped.
 The enzyme maintains the proper balance of sodium and potassium in cells.

 "We blocked the enzyme with digoxin," said senior author Azad Bonni, MD, PhD.
 "This had a very strong effect, preventing the death of nerve cells that are normally killed in a cell culture model of ALS."

 When scientists blocked an enzyme in the cells from a mouse model of ALS, more normal cells and their branches survived than in samples with unblocked enzyme.
 Credit: Gallardo, et al, Nature Neuroscience